Ebad-Hussain/cass-information-system/README.md

 Welcome to the cass information system github repository.

-The application contains a web api written in .NET 7(C#).
+This application contains a web api written in .NET 7(C#) and a angular application.

 To run the application there are three steps you need to perform.